 Struggling to regulate emotions is an often overlooked or a misdiagnosed symptom of ADHD.
 This can be mistaken as bipolar disorder, but it is not mania.
 It is the inability to reign in their anger, sensitivity, and impatience.

-Being that ADHD affects the prefrontal cortex, and the prefrontal cortex regulates all executive functions including coping mechanisms to handle rejection, fear, frustration and the like.
+Being that ADHD affects the prefrontal cortex, it’s important to remember that the prefrontal cortex regulates all executive functions.
+This includes coping mechanisms to handle rejection, fear, frustration and the like.
 It’s really no wonder ADHD adults can be quick to anger, or cry over small things.